Article

 The flat, crushed-limestone surface is ideal for bicycling and makes for an excellent walking and jogging path.
 Certain sections also are open for horseback riding.

-No matter your method of travel, Katy Trail offers beautiful views of the Missouri River valley as it passes cities of varying sizes and interesting areas to explore.
+No matter your method of travel, the Katy Trail offers beautiful views of the Missouri River valley as it passes cities of varying sizes and interesting areas to explore.